 - 1. Must be able to communicate effectively (written and verbal) - 2.
 Students shall practice confidentiality standards in accordance with professional health care environment and the ability to maintain a professional demeanor at all times while interacting with fellow students, internship site employees and clientele, administration, and faculty - 3.
 Students shall display professional demeanor, language, and conduct that fosters a safe, productive, and ethical learning environment for them, and other students enrolled in the program - 4.
-The ability to transfer patients safely from a variety of surfaces, i.e.: wheelchairs, beds, etc. and to lift equipment needed for patient care - 5.
-Sufficient manual dexterity to perform fine motor tasks such as palpation, measurements, and steadiness, to grasp, manipulate, or assemble needle syringe units, administer safe injections, and perform blood draws - 6.
+The ability to transfer patients safely from a variety of surfaces, i.e.: wheelchairs, beds, etc. and to lift equipment needed for patient care

+- 5. Sufficient manual dexterity to perform fine motor tasks such as palpation, measurements, and steadiness, to grasp, manipulate, or assemble needle syringe units, administer safe injections, and perform blood draws - 6.
 Satisfactory visual and hearing acuity for reading, listening, and documenting in patient charts and administering treatment - 7.
 The ability to tolerate sitting and/or standing for extended periods of time without a break - 8.
 The ability to provide and receive needle sticks, to include injections, and blood draws without any restriction. - 9.
-The ability to adjust the controls of a machine or a vehicle quickly and repeatedly to exact positions

-- 10. Sufficient finger dexterity and steadiness to make precisely coordinated movements of the fingers of one or both hands to grasp, manipulate, or assemble very small objects - 11.
-Sufficient manual dexterity, strength, and steadiness to quickly move your hand, your hand together with your arm, or your two hands to grasp, manipulate, or assemble objects - 12.
-Must be able to hear and see adequately. - 13.
+Sufficient finger dexterity and steadiness to make precisely coordinated movements of the fingers of one or both hands to grasp, manipulate, or assemble very small objects - 10.
+Sufficient manual dexterity, strength, and steadiness to quickly move your hand, your hand together with your arm, or your two hands to grasp, manipulate, or assemble objects - 11.
 The ability to use your abdominal and lower back muscles to support and balance part of your body repeatedly or continuously over time without 'giving out' or fatiguing.
-Work may be done up to 6 feet off the ground. - 14.
-The ability to lift to 50 lbs. - 15.
+Work may be done up to 6 feet off the ground. - 12.
+The ability to lift to 50 lbs. - 13.
 The ability to utilize computers and perform basic computer functions with programs such as Word, Outlook, and Excel.